merci-libre/shred-rs/README.md

 These features are planned to be adjusted or added with future optimizations and versions.

 ### Improvements
-- 1.92x faster than the original (from my testing, this may vary from machine to machine)
+- runs way faster than the original, 1000 files at 300 passes was 5.83x faster than the original (as of version 0.2.1) (from my testing, this may vary from machine to machine)
 - Multithreading and concurrent process handling.
+- supports

 and more to come!